flexera-public/policy_templates/cost/rightlink_rightsize/README.md

-## RightLink Rightsize Instances
+## Instance Utilization

 ### What it does

-This Policy Template uses data from the RightLink 10 monitoring metrics api to rightsize the  instance after user approval
+This polich checks Flexera CMP for instance utilization using provided CPU and Memory thresholds and RightLink 10 monitoring metrics.
+Instances matching the criteria can be resized after user approval.

 ### Functional Details

 The policy leverages the CMP API monitoring metics api to rightsize instances using the provided CPU and Memory thresholds.
 If the instance can be rightsized the incident escalation will automatically change the instance size after the users approval.

-There are two policy templates required to support this policy, `RightLink Rightsize Instances` and `RightLink Rightsize Instances Add Tags`.
+There are two policy templates required to support this policy, `Instance Utilization` and `Instance Utilization Add Tags`.

-The RightLink Rightsize is used to actually downsize instances based on RightLink monitoring metrics.
-This policy will  resize the instance.
+Instance Utilization is used to actually resize instances based on RightLink monitoring metrics.
 This required the instance to be **stopped**.
 If a server is marked `N/A`, no action will be taken and only the resize tag will be removed.
 You will need to manually move that instance to another family type.
 **_This policy requires [RightLink 10](http://docs.rightscale.com/rl10/getting_started.html) with monitoring enabled and collecting metrics_**, see [Installation](http://docs.rightscale.com/rl10/about.html)

 ### Input Parameters

-#### RightLink Rightsize Instances
+#### Instance Utilization

 - Average free memory percent to allow for downsize - Value: 0-100, -1 disables this metric
 - Maximum free memory percent to allow for downsize - Value: 0-100, -1 disables this metric